Bucketlist Travels logo

 Exterior view of the whole palace from the front

-This magnificent 1,441-room Rococo palace was once the summer residence of the ruling Habsburg dynasty – one of the most prominent dynasties in European history – until 1918.
-It was built was a wedding gift for Empress Maria Theresa on an artesian well – Schonbrunn translates as ‘beautiful spring’.
+This magnificent 1,441-room Rococo palace was once the summer residence of the ruling Habsburg Dynasty – one of the most prominent dynasties in European history – until 1918.
+It was built as a wedding gift for Empress Maria Theresa on an artesian well – Schonbrunn translates as ‘beautiful spring’.
+Franz-Joseph – Austria’s longest serving emperor and uncle to Archduke Franz Ferdinand, was born here.
+His nephew’s assassination, of course, triggered World War 1.

 Good for age: 18+